yullm/StopGap/README.md

 ### Functions

 Save and load presets for quick set up.
-Watches original folders for changes and updates the host folder to the changes.
+Watches original folders and files for changes and updates the host copies to the changes.
 Deletes copied files when session is closed.